Elrondo46/davical-docker-standalone/README.md

 List of supported clients: Mozilla Thunderbird/Lightning, Evolution, Mulberry, Chandler, iCal, ...

 **Features**
-  >  -  DAViCal is Free Software licensed under the General Public License.
+  - DAViCal is Free Software licensed under the General Public License.
-  >  -  uses an PGSQL database for storage of event data
+  - uses an PGSQL database for storage of event data
-  >  -  supports backward-compatible access via WebDAV in read-only or read-write mode (not recommended)
+  - supports backward-compatible access via WebDAV in read-only or read-write mode (not recommended)
-  >  -  is committed to inter-operation with the widest possible CalDAV client software.
+  - is committed to inter-operation with the widest possible CalDAV client software.

-  >DAViCal supports basic delegation of read/write access among calendar users, multiple users or clients reading and writing the same calendar entries over time, and scheduling of meetings with free/busy time displayed.
+DAViCal supports basic delegation of read/write access among calendar users, multiple users or clients reading and writing the same calendar entries over time, and scheduling of meetings with free/busy time displayed.
 (*https://www.davical.org/*)

 ## Settings Added
 - Exposed Ports: TCP 80 and TCP 443
 - Exposed Volumes: /config and /var/lib/postgresql/data/

 ## Multilanguage Support for Interface
->  -  DAVICAL_LANG is here for this
+- DAVICAL_LANG is here for this
->  -  Diffrents values for languages: en, ar, de_DE, es_AR, es_ES, es_MX, es_VE, et_EE, fe_FI, fr_FR, hu_HU, it_IT, ja_JP, ko_KR, nb_NO, nl_NL, pl_PL, pt_BR, pt_PT, ru_RU, sk_SK, sv_SE
+- Diffrents values for languages: en, ar, de_DE, es_AR, es_ES, es_MX, es_VE, et_EE, fe_FI, fr_FR, hu_HU, it_IT, ja_JP, ko_KR, nb_NO, nl_NL, pl_PL, pt_BR, pt_PT, ru_RU, sk_SK, sv_SE

 ## Multi Architecture Support
 You can use it in ARM, ARM64 and AMD64